momocainiao/momocainiao.github.io/src/content/blog/kaggle_s5e12.md

 category: 'Projects'
 ---

-Winning a Kaggle competition is rarely about having a "secret" algorithm; it is about having a disciplined, iterative workflow and mastering a specific set of skills.

 Here is the step-by-step guide to winning, structured from the moment you join a competition to the final submission.

 ### Phase 1: The Foundation (Don't Skip This)